CopernicaMarketingSoftware/Documentation/Mailerq/4.0/php-example.md

  * config.txt file
  */

-$hostname  = 'localhost';    // same as the rabbitmq-host option in the config file
-$username  = 'guest';        // same as the rabbitmq-user option in the config file
-$password  = 'guest';        // same as the rabbitmq-password option in the config file
-$vhost     = '/';            // same as the rabbitmq-vhost option in the config file
+$address   = 'amqp://guest:guest@localhost';    // same as the rabbitmq-address option in the config file
 $outbox    = 'outbox_test';                     // same as the rabbitmq-outbox option in the config file
 $resultbox = 'results_test';                    // same as the rabbitmq-results option in the config file

 // email message settings
 $recipientDomain = 'example.org';      // domain where the test message should be delivered